Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/README.md

 3. Select "Security" from the menu on the left.
 Under the "Login Auditing" section, choose "Both failed and successful logins".
 Select "OK".

-In conjunction with the Windows Registry changes we made a few steps prior, this will make sure both failed and successful log in attempts are ported to the Event Viewer (and thus Azure).
+In conjunction with the Windows Registry changes we made a few steps prior, this will make sure both failed and successful login attempts are ported to the Event Viewer (and thus Azure).

 ![image](https://github.com/Hank-Rutherford-Hill/How-To-Create-a-Basic-Honeynet-In-Azure/assets/143474898/6ae12168-e22e-4729-aead-5b98a87cae40)